mishra-harshit/FLYNETICS_HARSHIT_MISHRA/README.md

 # Project
-This project is built with Django and React.js
+This project is built with Django and React.js and SQLite3(File already present in the repo)

 ## Getting Started